 Preliminary FIRMs to replace the 2012 FIRMs has been delayed by FEMA due to an unresolved appeal.
 These maps now plan to be effective by summer 2024.
 These maps replace the 2012 FIRMs for St. Vrain Creek and Left Hand Creek.
 The floodplain maps for 2 of the remaining creeks that run through Longmont will be updated in 2024 (Spring Gulch No1 and No 2).
 Dry Creek 1 will be updated as soon as the budget will allow.

 There are 5 creeks with floodplain maps within Longmont's jurisdiction.
 Revisions to St. Vrain and Left Hand Creeks are complete.
 Flood Insurance Studies (including maps and models) for both Weld and Boulder Counties became FEMA effective on September 26 and October 24, 2024, respectively.
-Spring Gulch No. 2 is in process as is Spring Gulch No. 1.
-The update of Dry Creek No. 1 will also begin in 2025.
+Spring Gulch No. 2 is in review.
+Final floodplain delineations for Spring Gulch No. 1 will be completed in Q2 of 2026..
+The update of Dry Creek No. 1 will also begin in 2026.

 This project is nearly complete.
 Includes new models and mapping from St. Vrain creek to TerryLake Detention pond north of Hwy 66.